xmos/lib_ethernet/doc/rst/lib_ethernet.rst

    - N/A

+The MII MAC is available as two types; a low resource usage version which provides standard layer 2 data access to an array of clients, and a real-time version which offers additional hardware features including:

+ * Hardware time-stamping of point of ingress and egress of frames supporting standards such as IEEE 802.1AS.
+ * Support for high priority send and receive queues and receive filtering.
+This allows time sensitive traffic to be prioritised over other traffic.
+ * Traffic shaping on egress using an IEEE 802.1Qav compliant credit based shaper.
+ * Configurable VLAN tag stripping on received frames.

+All RMII and RGMII implementations offer the 'real-time' features as standard.
+See the :ref:`rt_mac_section` section for more details.

+In addition, all MACs support client specific filtering for both source MAC address and Ethertype.
+See the :ref:`standard_mac_section` section for more details.

 ``lib_ethernet`` is intended to be used with `XCommon CMake <https://www.xmos.com/file/xcommon-cmake-documentation/?version=latest>`_
 , the `XMOS` application build and dependency management system.